Tuplanolla/dez/prototype/notes.md

 (+) : B * A -> C
 ```

-as the most general type for bileftinvertibility.
+as the most general type for left invertibility.

 Solve this equation

 ```
-   C     C
+   C     D
  -----  ---
  0 + x = x
 --- --- ---